aladnansami/NSTU-Website-with-Integrated-Chatbot/README.md

 # University-Website-with-Integrated-Chatbot
-"NSTU Dynamic Website with Integrated Chatbot" created a modern online platform that embodies the vibrant spirit and endless possibilities offered by our renown university.
+"NSTU Dynamic Website with Integrated Chatbot" created a modern university website with chatbot .
+I used python and for web i used flask framework.
 # INTRODUCTION